Plots#

 idxsearcharound (int array) – Indices into

-.idxself (int array) – Indices into
+searcharoundcoordsthat match the corresponding elements ofidxself.
+Shape matchesidxself.idxself (int array) – Indices into

-that match the corresponding elements ofidxsearcharound
+selfthat match the corresponding elements ofidxsearcharound.
+Shape matchesidxsearcharound.sep2d (

-[‘length’]) – The 3D distance between the coordinates.
-Shape matchesidxsearcharound
+Quantity[‘length’]) – The 3D distance between the coordinates.
+Shape matchesidxsearcharoundandidxself.

 Notes